-If no employees on the site have received OSHA training, there is a higher risk of accidents or death on work sites.
-Therefore, it’s important to ensure that employees have gone through much training to complete their jobs in the safest way possible.
+If no employees on the site have received training, there is a higher risk of accidents or death on work sites.
+Therefore, it’s important to ensure employees undergo much training to complete their jobs safely.

 Being OSHA compliant has an array of benefits thanks to the company’s esteemed reputation across various industries.
 Their courses are always reflecting the current state of the industry so you can be assured that nothing in the training is outdated or false.

 Whether you are part of a small or large company, there are training programs available, and they will provide priceless information and knowledge.

 The first major benefit is that there are a reduced number of workplace accidents which is thanks to the further understanding of identifying and avoiding any hazards in the workplace.

 Not only does this mean that the employees are more informed, but it also encourages a safer work environment which in turn will be a happier environment and a positive place to work.